CodeJSong/Functional-Dimension-Reduction/Linear-SDR/Readme.md

-Linear Sufficient Dimension Reduction for complex data type
+Linear Sufficient Dimension Reduction for complex data type.

+The code will be uploaded after submission of the paper.